Photographing Window Rock in Ouachita National Forest

 River Rail Trolley parked alongside a restaurant in the Little Rock's River Market neighborhood

 Aerial view of Bathhouse Row and other historic buildings in Hot Springs National Park

 A live performance at Ozark Folk Center State Park in Mountain View, where folk music is considered a way of life

 - The Natural State

-Experience both natural and musical landmarks on a road trip along one of a dozen scenic byways (start with Hot Springs to Eureka Springs).
-Along the way, visit Washington State Park to learn what it was like to live as a pioneer or head to the Museum of Native American History to see pottery and tools left by Arkansas’ earliest peoples.
+Experience natural, historic and musical landmarks on a road trip along one of a dozen scenic byways, starting with the drive from Hot Springs to Eureka Springs.
+Along the way, visit Historic Washington State Park to learn what it was like to live as a pioneer, or head to the Museum of Native American History to see pottery and tools left by Arkansas’ Indigenous American peoples.

 For those looking for a musical retreat, look no further than the Delta.
 This region is home to several nationally recognized musicians such as Sister Rosetta Tharpe, Levon Helm and Johnny Cash.
 The Delta blues tradition is alive and well in the towns and cities where it began, especially historic Helena and Little Rock.
 In Mountain View, hear folk music on the banjo and fiddle or country blues played in the original style, and tour Johnny Cash’s boyhood home in Dyess.